devarajareddy92/tasks/Readme.md

 Task 1: Docker, Docker Hub

-  • Create a Dockerfile for a simple web application (e.g. a Node.js or Python app)
+  • Create a Dockerfile for a simple application (java)

   • Build the image using the Dockerfile and run the container